zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/backing-field.md

 EF will attempt to find a CLR property with the given name, or a field if a property isn't found.
 If neither a property nor a field is found, a shadow property will be set up instead.

 You may need to refer to a field-only property from LINQ queries, but such fields are typically private.
-You can use `EF.Property(...)` method in a LINQ query to refer to the field.
+You can use the `EF.Property(...)` method in a LINQ query to refer to the field.

 ```csharp
 var authors = db.Authors.OrderBy(a => EF.Property<string>(a, "_validatedName"));